ecerulm/vue-express-session-cookie/README.md

 # Noteworthy concepts about session cookies and CSRF attacks

+The session cookie `Max-Age` is set to 1 hour.

 The first line of defense agains CSRF attacks is that the API requires `Content-Type: application/json` and the non-standard header `X-Requested-With`, browser will block cross domain requests for those
 * See [MDN - CORS - Simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests)
 * so the API requires those.

-**TODO**:  SameSite / Secure for the session cookie, tells the browser that if the **originating** domain of the request is not the original domain, the cookie should not be sent.
+The session cookie has the attribute SameSite / Secure .
+This tells the browser that if the **originating** domain of the request is not the original domain, the cookie should not be sent.
 So if  a malicious domain makes a cross-domain request to our API the session cookie (authentication toke) will not be included in the request.

 **TODO**: `__Host-` prefix for session cookie, makes so that the **target** domain for the cookie is restricted to the current host.
 No subdomain will receive the cookie.
 No subdomain can overwrite the cookie.
+Prevents session fixation attacks